Autism (ASD) Assessment & Multisensory Learning Support in Ashbury

 What Exactly is Autism?

 Autism is a developmental disorder that affects the processing of information particularly around social situations.
 It may affect people’s educational progress in many different ways regardless of how intelligent someone with ASD may be.
-It often comes together with ADHD, dyslexia, epilepsy, and so can be difficult to isolate in diagnosis while frequently being missed for many years.
+It often comes together with ADHD, dyslexia, epilepsy, and so can be difficult to isolate in assessment and diagnosis while frequently being missed for many years.
 The educational system may provide extra help, but because of how varied people with autism present and because of the various other issues they may have, it is often not sufficiently fine-tuned for the individuals concerned.
 This is where targeted educational therapy may make a big difference.

 There is a growing body of research into the usefulness of employing multisensory methods for people with autism, including Jaclyn Smith (“Multisensory Learning and its Effect on Students with Autism” (2019).
 Education Masters.
 Paper 367) and Amaal Mustafa (“Investigating the Effect of Multisensory Approach on Improving Emergent Literacy Skills in Children with Autism Disorder.”
 International Journal of Psycho-Educational Sciences Vol. 7, Issue (1), April –2018).